bracketclub/old.bracket.club/docs/README.md

 ### Fetching API Data

 During the "off-season" the site has no need for a real API since data won't change until the next year.
-After the end of each year, we switch the `codeship-setup` npm run-script to use `build-static` instead of `build`.
+After the end of each year, we switch the `built` npm run-script to add `CONFIG_ENV=static`.
+We can also go over the to [`api`](https://github.com/tweetyourbracket/api) and run `NODE_ENV=production npm run export` and it will export all the data to this repo.

-This will make the site load the data from `cdn.rawgit.com` instead of the api.
-When it comes time to launch the site again each March, we use `npm run build` again and go follow the instructions over at the `api` repo to deploy the whole thing on Digital Ocean (or something similar).
+This will make the site build with the static data and request it from the local domain instead of the api.
+When it comes time to launch the site again each March, we set `CONFIG_ENV=production` again and go follow the instructions over at the `api` repo to deploy the whole thing on Digital Ocean (or something similar).